Zahid Hamid: Political career

 Due to the treason trial of Pervez Musharraf.
 Hamid abruptly resigned from the Science ministry after the special court inducted him on a Musharraf treason trial.
-On upon hearing the court's decision, Hamid tendered his resignation to Prime Minister Nawaz Sharif.
+On hearing the court's decision, Hamid tendered his resignation to Prime Minister Nawaz Sharif.

 In November 2015 he was made Minister of Climate Change and in 2016, Hamid was given the additional portfolio of the Minister of Law and Justice.
 He had ceased to hold ministerial office in July 2017 when the federal cabinet was disbanded following the disqualification of Prime Minister Nawaz Sharif by the Supreme Court of Pakistan in Panama Papers case decision.
 Following the election of Shahid Khaqan Abbasi as Prime Minister of Pakistan in August 2017, he was inducted into the federal cabinet of Abbasi.
-He was appointed as federal Minister of Law and Justice.
+He was appointed federal Minister of Law and Justice.
 He stepped down from the ministerial office of Minister for Law and Justice in November 2017, following the 2017 Tehreek-e-Labaik protest.